 Sponsorship in Indian sports has a trust problem.
 Brands want to invest in athletes, but they cannot verify who they are dealing with.
-Unlike celebrity athletes with public profiles and professional management, grassroots athletes have no standardized way to prove their identity, credentials, or track record.
+Unlike celebrity athletes with public profiles and professional management, grassroots athletes have no standardised way to prove their identity, credentials, or track record.

 This is where KYC verification changes the game.